Riddars/RAI/Eye Drops.md

+# 🧪 Dataset: **Eye Drops – Corneal Permeability of Small Molecules**

 ---

-# 🧪 Датасет: **Eye Drops – Corneal Permeability of Small Molecules**
+## 🔷 **Core Responsible AI (RAI) Fields**

 ---

-## 🔷 **Основные поля Responsible AI (RAI)**

----

 ### `rai:dataCollection`

-Данные были извлечены из научных публикаций. Структуры соединений (`SMILES`) были нарисованы вручную на основе указанных в статьях названий веществ и таблиц. Значения проницаемости роговицы (`perm`) и её логарифмы (`logP`) либо извлекались напрямую, либо вычислялись на основе имеющихся параметров. Дополнительно были собраны метаданные для отслеживания источников (DOI, PMID, страницы, таблицы).
+Data was extracted from scientific publications.
+Molecular structures (`SMILES`) were manually drawn based on compound names and tables provided in the articles.
+Corneal permeability values (`perm`) and their logarithmic counterparts (`logP`) were either directly extracted or calculated based on available parameters.
+Additional metadata was collected to trace sources (DOI, PMID, page numbers, tables).
-☑️ Подтверждено в *Dataset Description* и *Key Notes*
+☑️ Confirmed in *Dataset Description* and *Key Notes*

 ---

 ### `rai:dataBiases`

-Возможные смещения в данных:
-- Использованы только опубликованные соединения с известными значениями проницаемости (положительный байас);
+Potential sources of bias:
+- Only published compounds with known permeability values were used (positive result bias);
-- SMILES создавались вручную — риск субъективной интерпретации структур;
+- SMILES were manually created — potential subjective interpretation of structures;
-- Только соединения с известным фармацевтическим применением (ограниченный класс молекул).

-🟡 `[Информация о предпринятых мерах по снижению этих смещений не предоставлена]`
+- Only molecules with known pharmaceutical applications were included (limited chemical class coverage).

+🟡 **[No information provided on efforts to reduce or address these biases]**

 ---

 ### `rai:personalSensitiveInformation`

-Датасет не содержит персональных или чувствительных данных. Включает только химические структуры, численные значения и библиографическую информацию.
-☑️ Полностью подтверждается содержанием полей.
+The dataset contains no personal or sensitive data.
+It includes only chemical structures, numerical values, and bibliographic source information.
+☑️ Fully confirmed by the dataset fields.

 ---

 ### `rai:dataLimitations`

-- SMILES-структуры не были автоматически извлечены — они нарисованы вручную на основе названий, что может вызвать неточности;
-- Некоторые значения (`perm`, `logP`) были вычислены, если не указаны напрямую — могут содержать погрешности;
-- Перечень соединений ограничен размерами набора (163 штуки) и сферой применения (офтальмология).
+- SMILES structures were not automatically extracted — they were drawn manually from compound names, which may lead to inaccuracies;
+- Some `perm` and `logP` values were computed rather than directly extracted — may contain calculation errors;
+- The compound list is limited to 163 entries and focused exclusively on ophthalmic use cases.

-☑️ Указано в *Dataset Description* и *Key Notes*
+☑️ Stated in *Dataset Description* and *Key Notes*

 ---

 ### `rai:annotatorDemographics`

-🟡 `[Информация не предоставлена]`
-Нет данных о тех, кто вручную создавал SMILES, проводил проверку или рассчитывал параметры.
+🟡 **[Information not provided]**
+No data on who manually created SMILES or performed value validation/calculations.

 ---

 ### `rai:dataSocialImpact`

-**Потенциальная польза**:
-- Содействие в разработке офтальмологических препаратов;
-- Помощь в построении предсказательных моделей для проницаемости роговицы;
-- Тестирование методов извлечения структур и свойств.

-🟡 `[Информация о потенциальных рисках или ограничениях использования не представлена]`
+**Potential benefits**:
+- Supports the development of ophthalmic drugs;
+- Helps build predictive models for corneal permeability;
+- Useful in testing extraction methods for chemical structures and properties.

+🟡 **[No information on potential risks or unintended uses is provided]**

 ---

-## ➕ **Дополнительные метаданные**
+## ➕ **Additional Metadata**

 ---

 ### `keywords`

-офтальмология, проницаемость роговицы, SMILES, logP, фармацевтические молекулы, офтальмологические препараты, молекулярные свойства
-☑️ Очевидно из описания
+ophthalmology, corneal permeability, SMILES, logP, pharmaceutical molecules, eye drops, molecular properties
+☑️ Clearly based on dataset description

 ---

 ### `creator`

-🟡 `[Информация не предоставлена]`

-Нет сведений о создателях или команде проекта
+🟡 **[Information not provided]**

+No information available regarding the creators or team behind the project

 ---

 ### `citation`

-🟡 `[Информация не предоставлена]`

-Нет ссылки на публикацию или формат официального цитирования
+🟡 **[Information not provided]**

+No reference or formal citation format provided

 ---

 ### `semanticTypes`

-☑️ На основе структуры:
-- Химическая структура соединений в формате SMILES
+☑️ Based on dataset structure:
+- Chemical compound structures (SMILES format)
-- Молекулярные свойства (проницаемость, logP)
+- Molecular properties (permeability, logP)
-- Табличные данные
+- Tabular data
-- Фармацевтическое моделирование
+- Pharmaceutical modeling
-- Ручной анализ молекул
+- Manual curation of molecules

 ---

 ### `preProcessing`

-☑️ Была выполнена ручная отрисовка и проверка структур на основе названий в статьях
+☑️ Manual sketching and verification of structures were performed based on compound names in the articles
-☑️ Произведены 23 ошибки: 20 шаблонных и 3 индивидуальные
+☑️ 23 errors were corrected: 20 template-based and 3 unique
-☑️ Основные поля: `perm (cm/s)`, `name`, `smiles`
+☑️ Primary fields affected: `perm (cm/s)`, `name`, `smiles`

-🟡 `[Детали других шагов предобработки (токенизация, нормализация регистра) не предоставлены]`
+🟡 **[Details of other preprocessing steps (e.g., tokenization, case normalization) are not provided]**

 ---

 ### `purpose`

-Предназначен для:
-- Создания моделей для оценки проницаемости соединений через роговицу;
-- Использования в контексте офтальмологических исследований;
-- Сопоставления структурных свойств с биологической доступностью.
+Designed for:
+- Building models to assess compound permeability through the cornea;
+- Use in ophthalmic research and formulation;
+- Mapping structure–property relationships to predict biological availability.

-☑️ Подтверждено в *Dataset Description*
+☑️ Confirmed in *Dataset Description*

-🟡 `[Не указано, где применения данных не рекомендуется]`
+🟡 **[No mention of scenarios where use is not recommended]**

 ---

-## 🧩 **Аннотационные поля Responsible AI**
+## 🧩 **RAI Annotation Fields**

 ---

 ### `rai:annotatorDemographics`

-🟡 `[Информация не предоставлена]`

-Нет информации о людях, создававших SMILES и проверявших значения.
+🟡 **[Information not provided]**

+No details about individuals who drew the SMILES or verified values

 ---

 ### `rai:dataAnnotationAnalysis`

-☑️ Было выполнено 23 исправления, большая часть (20) — повторяющиеся шаблоны.
-Проблемы встречались в SMILES, названии соединения и значениях проницаемости.

-🟡 Нет указаний на споры или согласование между аннотаторами → `[Частично предоставлена информация]`
+☑️ 23 corrections were made; most (20) were recurring template issues.
+Errors were found in SMILES strings, compound names, and permeability values.

+🟡 No notes on annotator disagreements or agreement procedures → **[Partially provided]**

 ---

 ### `rai:dataAnnotationPlatform`

-🟡 `[Информация не предоставлена]`

-Инструмент или среда, где проводилась разметка/проверка (например, ChemDraw, Google Sheets и т.д.) — не указаны
+🟡 **[Information not provided]**

+No mention of the tool or environment used for structure creation or annotation (e.g., ChemDraw, Google Sheets)

 ---

 ### `rai:dataAnnotationProtocol`

-☑️ SMILES рисовались вручную на основе названий в статьях
+☑️ SMILES were manually drawn based on compound names from publications
-☑️ Значения `perm` и `logP` либо брались напрямую, либо вычислялись
+☑️ `perm` and `logP` values were either extracted or calculated
-🟡 `[Нет информации о том, сколько аннотаторов, какие были инструкции, как проверяли данные]`
+🟡 No info on number of annotators, instructions, or data verification workflow

 ---

 ### `rai:machineAnnotationTools`

-🟡 `[Информация не предоставлена]`

-Нет упоминаний об использовании RDKit, LLM или других автоматических инструментов
+🟡 **[Information not provided]**

+No references to use of RDKit, LLMs, or other automated extraction tools

 ---

-## ⚙ **Поля, связанные с обработкой и качеством данных**
+## ⚙ **Fields Related to Data Quality and Processing**

 ---

 ### `rai:dataCollectionMissingData`

-☑️ Некоторые записи содержат только одно значение (либо `perm`, либо `logP`) — второе рассчитывалось
-☑️ Пропуски явно отмечались и обрабатывались вручную
+☑️ Some records only include one value (`perm` or `logP`) — the other was calculated
+☑️ Missing values were manually tracked and handled

 ---

 ### `rai:dataCollectionRawData`

-🟡 `[Информация не предоставлена]`

-Нет данных, доступны ли оригинальные статьи или страницы пользователям
+🟡 **[Information not provided]**

+No details on access to original publications or document pages

 ---

 ### `rai:dataCollectionType`

-☑️ Ручное извлечение данных из опубликованных источников
-☑️ Ручное построение структур на основе названий веществ
+☑️ Manual data extraction from published sources
+☑️ Manual drawing of structures based on compound names

 ---

 ### `rai:dataDataManipulationProtocol`

-☑️ Коррекции входили в ручную проверку:
-- Расхождения между названием и SMILES
-- Ошибки в значениях проницаемости
-🟡 `[О дополнительных трансформациях (нормализация единиц, фильтрация) информация отсутствует]`
+☑️ Manual corrections included:
+- Discrepancies between compound name and SMILES structure
+- Errors in permeability values

+🟡 No information on further transformations (e.g., unit normalization, filtering)

 ---

 ### `rai:dataImputationProtocol`

-🟡 `[Информация не предоставлена]`

-Не сказано, как использовались/обрабатывались вычисленные значения
+🟡 **[Information not provided]**

+No explanation of how calculated values were treated or validated

 ---

 ### `rai:dataPreprocessingProtocol`

-☑️ Упомянута ручная нормализация структур и расчет некоторых значений
-🟡 `[Нет данных об автоматической или NLP-предобработке]`
+☑️ Manual standardization of structures and calculation of some properties was performed
+🟡 **[No automated or NLP preprocessing techniques are discussed]**

 ---

 ### `rai:dataReleaseMaintenancePlan`

-🟡 `[Информация не предоставлена]`

-Отсутствует описание поддержки версий или планов по обновлению датасета
+🟡 **[Information not provided]**

+No plan mentioned for versioning, maintenance, or future updates

 ---

 ### `rai:dataUseCases`

-☑️ Используется для:
+☑️ Suitable for:
-- Создания предсказательных моделей проницаемости
-- QSAR-анализов в офтальмологии
-- Тестирования моделей связывания свойства–структура

-🟡 Где не использовать — не указано → `[Частично предоставлено]`
+- Predictive modeling of corneal permeability
+- QSAR analysis in ophthalmology
+- Structure–property relationship model testing

+🟡 Non-recommended use cases are not listed → **[Partially provided]**

 ---